smileart/omg/README.md

 Edit user's `.bash_profile` file to change default client mode (default configured mode is: mirror).
 Other modes could be: pair — to allow user to work with you; rogue — to allow user to create his own window.

 WARNING: DO NOT delete `; exit` command after default mode in user's `.bash_profile` which disconnects him on detachment.

+Another way to pair with remote user in OMG is to use `tmate` command.
+Before you have to quit your current tmux session with `C-d`.
+After `tmate` command, execute `tmate show-messages` to copy/paste SSH command for read-only and full pair modes.
+Send that command to your mate and… enjoy.
+To finish session use `C-d` again.